dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 - Some users report eye & face tracking hardware failure due to sweat/moisture.
 - The slightly better controllers on the Quest Pro compared to the Quest 3 are of limited use for stationary simulations.
 - There are *some* advantages - good comfort, ability to see your HOTAS and keyboard through the gap between the headset and your face, and the included controllers are great for roomscale games.
 But the advantages aren’t worth the tradeoffs for most people, given this price point.
-- Awkward middle child between the Quest 3 and Crystal.
+- Awkward middle child between the Meta Quest 3 and Pimax Crystal.

 ### HP Reverb G2